 The defunct Cape Hatteras Lighthouse was transferred to the National Park Service in 1937, and through the efforts of the Civilian Conservation Corps and a helping hand from Mother Nature, the shoreline around the lighthouse built up.
 Over the next several years, souvenir hunters and vandals repeatedly entered the lighthouse and removed several pieces of the Fresnel lens.
 In 1950, with the tower now apparently safe from the ocean, the Coast Guard removed the pillaged lens and reactivated the lighthouse using a modern beacon.
 But by 1987, the lighthouse was only 120 feet from the shore, and the National Park Service determined it would not survive the onslaught of the sea another decade.

-A ring of foundation stones was left to mark the former site of the Cape Hatteras Lighthouse, and in 2001 the names of the eighty-three keepers who served at the lighthouse were engraved into the granite blocks.
-A “Hatteras Keepers Descendants Homecoming,” organized by the Outer Banks Lighthouse Society and attended by over 1,000 descendants, was held at the site in May of 2001, shortly after the memorial was completed.
-Though the relocated Cape Hatteras Lighthouse itself receives most of a visitor’s attention, a stop by the ring of foundation stones to remember the lives of the keepers and their families, the real soul of the lighthouse, is an often neglected but satisfying part of the Cape Hatteras Lighthouse experience.
+A ring of foundation stones was left to mark the former site of Cape Hatteras Lighthouse, and in 2001 the names of the eighty-three keepers who served at the lighthouse were engraved into the granite blocks.
+A “Hatteras Keepers Descendants Homecoming,” organized by the Outer Banks Lighthouse Society and attended by over 1,000 descendants, was held at the site in May 2001, shortly after the memorial was completed.
+Though the relocated Cape Hatteras Lighthouse itself receives most of a visitor’s attention, a stop by the foundation stones to remember the lives of the keepers and their families, the real soul of the lighthouse, is an often neglected but satisfying part of the Cape Hatteras Lighthouse experience.
 The ring of stones was buried by Hurricane Sandy in 2013, but in the spring of 2014, the stones were relocated to a more secure location, placed in a semicircle, and named the Keepers of the Light Amphitheater.